syedasara231173/Memory_game_C-/README.md

 # Memory_game_in_C++
+A pattern-based fun memory game built with C++ and SFML, incorporating fundamental data structure concepts.
 *How to play*
 • A pattern is generated and displayed on the screen for a short duration.
 • Memorize the sequence before it disappears.